andreyvit/git-dep/README.txt

-It is important for each commit of E to save information about corresponding commits in S, D, L and C. Otherwise the history will be unusable, because compiling a historic version of E would be require long and error-prone digging in its dependencies to determine the versions to check out.
+It is important for each commit of E to save information about corresponding commits in S, D, L and C. Otherwise the history will be unusable, because compiling a historic version of E would require long and error-prone digging in its dependencies to determine the versions to check out.

-The same applied to other repositories with dependencies.
+The same applies to other repositories with dependencies.
 Commits of S should carry information about C, L and D versions.
 Commits of T should point to suitable commits in C and L.

-Solving this problem is impossible with git-submodule, first because it requires the dependent repository to be checked out physically inside the parent one (which is impossible because there are duplicate dependencies), second because it's command-line interface is not friendly enough for active development (e.g. it tends to leave the HEAD detached).
+Solving this problem is impossible with git-submodule, first because it requires the dependent repository to be checked out physically inside the parent one (which is impossible because there are duplicate dependencies), second because its command-line interface is not friendly enough for active development (e.g. it tends to leave the HEAD detached).